-Studies of Complete deletions of the AZFc region may occur in two different ways: either as a result of a previous deletion within the AZFc or spontaneously from a normal AZFc region. sY254 and sY255 are directly associated with the AZFc region of the Y-chromosome. sY254 shows each one deletion on the groups 4 and 5 besides this sY255 shows a high frequency of micro deletions, 4 deletion each 1 deletion in groups 3,4,5 and two deletion in group 6.
-Thus the sY254 micro satellite marker is significantly increased in EST groups 4 (Passive smoking workers 20 to 40 age) and 5 (Active smoking workers 20 to 40 age) as compared to control subjects at P<0.05.
+sY254 and sY255 are directly associated with the AZFc region of the Y-chromosome. sY254 shows each one deletion on the group: 4 and 5 besides this sY255 shows a high frequency of micro deletions, 4 deletion each 1 deletion in group:3,4,5 and 6.
+Thus the sY254 micro satellite marker is significantly increased in EST groups 3 (Passive smoking subject-20 to40 age) and 5 (Active smoking subject-20 to 40 age) as compared to control subjects at P<0.05.
 The sY255 micro satellite marker is significantly increased in all groups except control groups at P<0.05.
 AZFc deletion is associated with germ cell development arrest at spermatid stage and also with HSG and maturation arrest. sY254 and sY255 are mainly associated with the DAZ gene.
 The results falls in the above mentioned groups will have a deletion in the DAZ gene and DAZL1 gene.
-Deletion in the sY254 and sY255 may definitely show azoospermia condition or oligozoospermia condition with a clinical feature of maturation arrest, distorted sperm motility and sperm morphology and even show the dead sperm condition or highly restricted motility.
-The present experimental observations are supported by the results of several investigators [28,29].
+Deletion in the sY254 and sY254 may definitely show azoospermia condition or oligozoospermia condition with a clinical feature of maturation arrest, distorted sperm motility and sperm morphology and even show the dead sperm condition or highly restricted motility.
+The present experimental observations are supported by the results of several investigators [18] and [19].

 The rapid growth of molecular biology has determined that micro deletions of the Y chromosome represent an important cause of male infertility and the most frequent genetic etiology of severe testiculopathy.
 Such findings are fundamental both for a careful diagnosis of male infertility and for its treatment and Y chromosome screening is now a reality in the major andrological and infertility centers.
 The detection of a deletion in an infertile man provides a proper diagnosis of the disease, allows the clinician to avoid empirical, unnecessary and often expensive treatments to improve fertility (e.g., hormonal treatments) and has important ethical consequences if the patient is a candidate for assisted reproduction techniques.
+Furthermore, it is now clear that a molecular diagnostic test of Y chromosome micro deletions should be at least performed in all men with a sperm concentration of less that 53-106/ml, regardless of the presence of other apparent concomitant causes of testicular damage, such as varicocele or cryptorchidism.

-The identification of the actual role played by the AZF candidate genes in spermatogenesis will provide significant advances to our understanding of the biology of spermatogenesis.
-The analysis of novel Y-chromosomal genes with a potential role in male germ cell development will clarify other important features of this important chromosome.
+The identification of the actual role played by the AZF candidate genes in spermatogenesis will provide significant advances to our understanding of the biology of spermatogenesis, as well as the analysis of novel Y-chromosomal genes with a potential role in male germ cell development will clarify other important features of this important chromosome.

-To date, most studies assess either knowledge or perceived risk and questions primarily focus on heart and lung disease and not other smoking related risks (e.g., cancers, infertility), or the potential impact of these illnesses (e.g., premature death or disability).
+To date, most studies assess either knowledge or perceived risk and questions primarily focus on heart and lung disease and not other smoking related risks (e.g., other cancers, infertility), or the potential impact of these illnesses (e.g., premature death or disability).
 This study examines whether various health risks of cigarette smoking are known and are perceived to be a personal health risk by cigarette smokers.
 Evaluating knowledge and perceived risk can provide insight into whether more patient education is needed and in what areas, or if clinicians should place more emphasis on personalizing these risks for an individual smoker.
-Determining whether knowledge and perceived risks of smoking differ by age, gender, socioeconomic status and general health could also be used to inform smoking cessation education and treatment programs [30].
+Determining whether knowledge and perceived risks of smoking differ by age, gender, socioeconomic status and general health could also be used to inform smoking cessation education and treatment programs.